effieklimi/effieklimi/README.md

 #### 📦 Two packages currently in the works... more to come soon ⏳

-> Always looking for web developers and machine learning engineers interested in biology to automate science and build products with!
+> I am looking for machine learning engineers and web developers interested in biology to automate science and build products with!
 If that is you, [contact me](mailto:hey@effie.bio)!